Red-Hat-EMEA-Portflio-SSA/collection_portfoliossa_bcl/README.md

-# Ansible Collection - mschreie.bcl
+# Ansible Collection - portfoliossa.bcl

 Documentation for the collection.